 Kat Cunning Releases New Track 'Boys'

-“Boys” arrives a month and a half after the release of “Could Be Good,” a pop ballad that Billboard said gives “way to a deeper, more personal sense of songwriting.
+“Boys” arrives a month and a half after the release of “Could Be Good,” a pop ballad.

 "Since writing 'Boys' three years ago, I have come out as non-binary (transmasculine-leaning) and I use they/them pronouns.
 Unknowingly, I wrote the song as a letter of acceptance to myself, and I hope it applies to our community at large," said Kat Cunning of the song.
 I want this song in the hands of every young queer person, in fact every person who has not yet found the place where they belong.
 It's for anyone who has had to look outside of their own back yard to find a place where they are seen for who they truly are."